emperor-katax/AI_Basic_UE532/README.md

 > Academic sample project, using blueprint to implement AI behaviour tree, AI controller, Blackboard, decorator, task and service with blueprint to develop a basic AI sample projects for teaching Unreal Engine.

-Having 4 unique AI characters using basic method of AI implementations.
+Having 4 unique AI characters which are using a basic method of AI implementation.
 Some have customizable path in Editor.